Commensal Transient Searches with MeerKAT in Gamma-Ray Burst and Supernova Fields: Discussion

 \subsection{Other Multi-wavelength Data and Classification}

-In addition to the aforementioned radio data, almost all of the variable sources, except for 1290071 and 1305970, have an optical counterpart within two arcseconds of the position of the variable source reported by \textsc{TraP}.
+An initial search of the available optical catalogs with Vizier \citep[][]{vizier} revealed that, in addition to the aforementioned radio data, almost all of the variable sources, except for 1290071 and 1305970, have an optical counterpart within two arcseconds of the position of the variable source reported by \textsc{TraP}.
 It is difficult, however, to confirm the association between the optical and radio sources. \cite{2015ApJ...801...26H} discusses the challenge of confirming counterparts between relatively low resolution radio telescopes and optical catalogs, a challenge that is only more difficult with deep optical catalogs.
 It is notable that the two sources that have no optical counterpart have low declinations where there are much fewer instruments and less catalog data with which to compare.
 While it is likely that at least some of these sources are scintillating active galactic nuclei (AGN), the coarse localization makes it difficult to confirm the true nature of these sources.
+Due to these aforementioned challenges, we only considered radio, X-ray, or gamma-ray sources due to the higher potential of association with a radio source, as well as TESS sources since they have lightcurves available to which we can compare time variability.